jsta/neon_lakes/blog.md

 ![](images/map.png)

-A key thing I want to explore in this post is: _**How much data is available at each site and what types of data are provided?**_

-NEON provides a [spreadsheet](https://data.neonscience.org/documents/10179/11206/NEON_data_product_status/f82f959f-b53c-44cc-ad2b-70303ac6ddc3) of data availability by type, site, and date.
-Here is a rendered table of this excel sheet filtered by lake sites.
-The table is sorted vertically (according to variable name) from most to least recently available and horizontally (according to lake site) from most comprehensive to least comprehensively monitored.
+NEON provides a [spreadsheet](https://data.neonscience.org/documents/10179/11206/NEON_data_product_status/f82f959f-b53c-44cc-ad2b-70303ac6ddc3) of data availability by type, site, and date where years represent the earliest year of data collection.
+Below, I've provided a rendered table of this excel sheet filtered by lake sites.
+The table is sorted vertically (according to variable name) from least to most data available and horizontally (according to lake site) from shortest to longest monitoring period.
+For example, `SUGG` secchi depth data is quite extensive whereas DNA barcoding data is fairly new and limited.

 |Name                                                          |BARC |CRAM |LIRO |PRLA |PRPO |SUGG |
 |:-------------------------------------------------------------|:----|:----|:----|:----|:----|:----|